Frequently Asked Questions

 If you like the idea of off road driving and to see a little more of the Daintree Rainforest area as well as the Bloomfield Falls, then the TOUR’B’ would be the perfect choice, however if you would prefer not to take in any off road driving, not sit in the vehicle for long periods of time but still see the best of the Daintree Rainforest, then the TOUR’A’ option would be most suitable.

 The TOUR ‘A’ includes the Mossman Gorge and travels as far as Cape Tribulation.
 The tour guarantees less time in a vehicle and more time to enjoy the Daintree Rainforest.
 The reason is that we are not veering off in too many directions so you are enjoying the stops for longer periods of time.

 The TOUR ‘B’ incorporates all of the TOUR ‘A’ except for the Mossman Gorge.
 The reason for this, is lack of time, as this tour is a long day on its own.
 With this tour we travel further than Cape Tribulation taking us north to the Bloomfield Falls.
 This section takes one hour and fifteen minutes of off road driving each way to the Bloomfield Falls, crossing creeks along the way and together with stops, this part of the day is approximately a 3+ round trip and all 4wdriving.

 If you click on the icon ‘Cairns to Cooktown via Daintree Regional Map‘ you will find a map showing the distance we travel.
 The area between Cape Tribulation and Bloomfield Falls, is the 4wdriving section, which crosses a couple of creeks along the way.
-Touring vehicles used for this tour are either a Toyota Landcruiser – 200 series or the purpose built and converted Toyota Commuter 4wd off roader with a maximum of 10 guests for comfort.
+Touring vehicle used for this tour is the purpose built and converted Toyota Commuter 4wd off roader with a maximum of 11 guests for comfort.